canjs/can-component/docs/leakscope.md

 a component's viewModel values in the user content.

 @option {Boolean}  `false` limits reading to:

 - the component's viewModel from the component's template, and
 - the outer scope values from the user content.

 `true` adds the ability to read:

 - the outer [can-view-scope scope] values from the component's template, and
-- the component's [can-component.prototype.viewModel viewModel] values from the user content.
+- the component's [can-component.prototype.ViewModel] values from the user content.

-The default value is `true`.
-This may reverse in 3.0.
+The default value is `false`.

 @body

 ## Use

 A component's [can-component::leakScope leakScope] option controls if a component's template can access the component's outer scope and the user content can read the component's view model.

 Lets define what __outer scope__, __component's template__ and __user content__ mean.